-- Mini-courses which are 30 minutes or less.
+• Mini-courses that are 30 minutes or less.

-Each course is designed for it’s purpose.
-However the length is not the most important part to creating an online course but rather just one of the puzzle peices.
+Each course is designed for its purpose.
+However, the length is not the most critical part of creating an online course but rather just one of the puzzle pieces.

 Let me explain below.

-Most online courses have three different sizes, and if you are the person who likes to peruse online courses, then you have probably seen these terms before.
-Your online course should be one of these three options.
+Most online courses have three different sizes, and if you are a person who likes to peruse online courses, then you have probably seen these terms before.
+Your online course typically falls into one of three categories, mini-courses, flagship courses, or all-in-one.

 1. Mini Courses

-These courses are typically the teasers, the webinars, and the freebies that are given away for your email.
-They are around thirty minutes or an hour, and it will typically cover a very niche topic when it comes to the topic.
+These courses are typically the teasers, webinars, and freebies given away for your email.
+They are around thirty minutes or an hour, and they will typically cover a very niche topic when it comes to the topic.

 For example, for a website on charisma, the mini-course could be ‘How to give a good handshake.’

-It’s a simple enough concept to explain in the time that you have, gives enough value to be sold for free, and can lead into larger courses about charisma.
+It’s a simple enough concept to explain in the time that you have, gives enough value to be sold for free, and can lead to more extensive courses about charisma.

-Mini-courses also serves as a way for prospective clients to see your value and how you teach before committing to make a payment.
+Mini-courses also serves as a way for prospective clients to see your value and how you teach before committing to payment.

 2. Flagship Courses

-These courses are around one to two hours in length, and are the main course of your niche.
-These are broader topics that don’t go as in depth, but instead show off your overview skills as you share the birds eye view of the information.
+These courses are one to two hours long and are your niche’s main course.
+These are broader topics that don’t go as in-depth but instead show off your overview skills as you share the birds-eye view of the information.

 A flagship course can start at $100 dollars and will take your audience from the beginning to the end of the product.